fooock/jenkins-auto/README.md

 >:construction: Work in progress

-Install and configure Jenkins in an automated way in dedicated machines.
-You will need a [Hetzner]() account in order to use this scripts.
+Install and configure Jenkins in an automated way using the [Hetzner](https://console.hetzner.cloud/projects) cloud provider.

-You need to set an environment variable called `HCLOUD_TOKEN` in order to create all needed resources.
+You need to set an environment variable called `HCLOUD_TOKEN` in order to create all remote resources.

 >:moneybag: Keep in mind that you may be charged by the cloud provider if you use this repository.

 ## Tools you need

-In order to execute this scripts you will need to have installed in your computer:
+To execute this scripts you will need to have installed in your computer:

 * [Ansible](https://www.ansible.com/) version ` 2.9.15`
 * [GNU Make](https://www.gnu.org/software/make/) version `4.1`